gramineproject/gramine/Documentation/sgx-intro.rst

    Enclave Dynamic Memory Management
    EDMM
-      A |~| hardware feature of :term:`SGX2`, allows for dynamic (in enclave runtime) addition, removal and change of enclave memory, which in turn allows dynamic thread creation.
+      A |~| hardware feature of :term:`SGX2`, allows for dynamic (in enclave runtime) addition and removal of enclave memory, as well as changing memory permissions and type.
+This in turn allows dynamic thread creation.

    Enclave Page Cache
    EPC